manuelcampagnolo/PyQGIS_2nd_edition/README.md

 session_8_a_v2_Cascais_first_examples_SQL_queries_with_function.py
 session_8_b_Cascais_exaamples_SQL_queries_ST_intersect_ORDER_BY.py
 session_8_c_Cascais_example_ST_buffer_create_new_layer_add_layer_to_geopackage.py
-revised auxiliary_functions.py
+auxiliary_functions.py
  ```

 * Documents in `Figures and other course documentation.zip`: Spatial Analysis Problem Cascais; Cascais Zoning Diagram Soil Productivity : diagram describing SQL query; Cascais Zoning Diagram Road Buffer: diagram describing SQL query

+Proposed exercise:
-Assignement: the Cascais Zoning Problem.
+* Cascais Zoning Problem.
 The problem is described in `Spatial Analysis Problem Cascais.docx` in `Figures and other course documentation.zip`.
 The goal is to solve the Zoning problem for Cascais using the information in the `CascaisZoning.gpkg` geopackage available in the Input folder

-Suggestions:
+Extra exercises:
-1. Look at the script `session_1_v6_simplify_s1v4_by_calling_functions.py` to see how you can use the functions that are already defined to run tools of processing toolbox and make your code shorter and clearer;
+* Look at the script `session_1_v6_simplify_s1v4_by_calling_functions.py` to see how you can use the functions that are already defined to run tools of processing toolbox and make your code shorter and clearer;
-2. First run the function you need in the QGIS interface from Processing toolbox, and then look at "History" and copy the script that is there and adapt it to look something like this -- the functions you need are in `auxiliary_functions.py`:
+* First run the function you need in the QGIS interface from Processing toolbox, and then look at "History" and copy the script that is there and adapt it to look something like this -- the functions you need are in `auxiliary_functions.py`:
 ```
 dict_params={'OVERLAY':'my overlay layer name'}
 mylayer=my_processing_run("native:clip",'my input layer name',dict_params,'my output layer name')
 ```
 3. You can remove layers you don't need anymore with `my_remove_layer('name_of_the_layer_to_be_removed')`
 4. You should be able to solve the whole problem just with operations from the Processing toolbox, but you can use other options if you want
-6. Since the data are all in a geopackage, to open simple tables you don't need to go through the more complicated details needed to open a csv or txt file: you just load the layer from the geopackage as discussed in the script `session_7_a_create_geopackage_from_files.py`
+5. Since the data are all in a geopackage, to open simple tables you don't need to go through the more complicated details needed to open a csv or txt file: you just load the layer from the geopackage as discussed in the script `session_7_a_create_geopackage_from_files.py`

 ## Session 9: A resolution for the Cascais Zoning problem just using operations from the processing Toolbox; New script replacing some operations by one SQL query; Raster data